Instagram Music Not Working: 10 Proven Fixes (2026)

 Stick to audio from the Instagram catalog, not external uploads, and keep the post non-promotional.

 If you run a business account and need legal commercial music, look at Meta Sound Collection inside Reels, which Meta licenses for commercial use.
-We tested it on a business account that lost the regular music sticker, and the Sound Collection picker still worked.
+Even on a business account that has lost the regular music sticker, the Sound Collection picker still works.

 #Step 8: Check Account Restrictions and Login Activity